sagemath/trac_to_gh/Issue 9900.md

 http://sage.math.washington.edu/home/burcin/pynac/pynac-0.2.1.spkg

 Patches from the tickets mentioned above need to be merged to test this.

-I'll post detailed instructions after I upload the patches.
+This package depends on the patches available at #9394, #9878, #9879, #9881, #9900.
+In turn, the first one of these (#9394) depends on #8568 because of changes in `sage/symbolic/random_tests.py`.
+The following patches should be applied before running tests:

+* attachment:trac_8568-diff_conversion.take2.patch:ticket:8568
+* attachment:trac_8568-erf-deriv.patch:ticket:8568
+* attachment:trac_8568-fix_doctests.patch:ticket:8568
+* attachment:trac_9394-leading_minus.patch:ticket:9394
+* attachment:trac_9878-zeta_infinity.patch:ticket:9878
+* attachment:trac_9879-hold.patch:ticket:9879
+* attachment:trac_9881-csgn.patch:ticket:9881
+* attachment:trac_9900_conjugate_doctests.patch:ticket:9900

 Issue created by migration from https://trac.sagemath.org/ticket/9901